-National Unfished SBT catch counted against the national allocation (t) SBT allocation Sect Sector 1 Sector 2 tor 3 allocation carried (Domestic (Charter Longline (Domes tic Pole- (t) ne fleet) fle fleet) fleet) Fishing (excluding to this Actual Actual Actual Season carry- fishing Domestic Catch Against Domestic Catch Against Domestic Catch (e.g. 2011/12) forward) season (t) allocation Allocation allocation Allocation allocation Against Allocation 2015/16 40 36.52 49.3 3.48 5.4 2016/17 150 106.6 47.2 23.4 14.1 20 3.2 2017/18 150 30 141.19 122.9 18.81 24.6 20 0.14
+National Unfished SBT catch count ed against the nationa l allocation n (t)

+SBT allocation Secto or 1 Sec tor 2 Sector 3

+allocation carried (Domestic Longline line (Charter Lor \ nestic

+(t) forward to flee et) fle eet) Longli ne fleet)

+Fishing Season (excluding this Actual Catch Actual Catch Actual Catch

+(e.g. 2011/12) carry- forward) fishing season (t) Domestic allocation Against Allocation Domestic allocation Against Allocation Domestic allocation Against Allocation

+2013/14 40 (1) 11 43.3 29 22.3

+(Olympic) (Quota)

+2014/15 40 29.26 47.4 10.65 2.9

+(Quota) (Quota)

+2015/16 40 36.52 49.3 3.48 5.4

+(Quota) (Quota)

+2016/17 150 106.6 47.2 23.4 14.1 20 3.2

+(Quota) (Quota)

 (c) Describe the system used for controlling the level of SBT catch.
 For ITQ and IQ systems, this should include details on how the catch was allocated to individual companies and/or vessels.
 For competitive catch systems this should include details of the process for authorising vessels to catch SBT and how the fishery was monitored for determining when to close the fishery.
+The description provided here should include any operational constraints on effort (both regulatory and voluntary):-
-The description provided here should include any operational constraints on effort (both regulatory and voluntary):In 2017, the Department allocated the SBT quota to two tuna fisheries in South Africa, the Large Pelagic Longline and the Tuna Pole-line sectors.
-Given the small SBT quota allocated to South Africa, the two tuna sectors caught the SBT as by-catch.
-South Africa notified CCSBT of its intention to carry forward unfished SBT allocation from 2016, consequently, South Africa's SBT quota for the 2017 fishing season was 180t.
-Of this, the Large Pelagic Longline sector was allocated 160t and this was equally divided amongst 50 Rights Holders.
-The Tuna Pole-line sector was allocated 20 tons and was equally divided only to those Rights Holders that had shown interest in catching the SBT, a total of 42 Rights Holders expressed interest in catching the SBT.

-A management provision is made for in the Permit Conditions that, if a right holder has not been actively fishing before or on 31 May 2017, its SBT allocation will be transferred to right holders that have been active in that season.
-This provision was applicable in the Large Pelagic Longline sector for 2017 fishing season.
-In addition, the Tuna Pole-line sector was only given up until the 15th of July 2017 to catch and land its entire allocation otherwise it shall be divided equally to the active Rights Holders in the Large Pelagic Longline sector.
+The DAFF changed the management regime in 2010 by transferring the then entire SBT allocation of 40t to the tuna longline sector on a quota system.
+In 2016, the Department allocated the SBT quota to two tuna fisheries in South Africa, the Large Pelagic Longline and the Tuna Pole-line sectors.
+The two tuna sectors catch the SBT as by-catch.
+The Large Pelagic Longline sector was allocated 130 tons and this was equally divided amongst 46 Rights Holders.
+The Tuna Pole-line sector was allocated 20 tons and was equally divided only to those Rights Holders that had shown interest in catching the SBT, a total of 29 Rights Holders expressed interest in catching the SBT.
+A management provision is made for in the Permit Conditions that, if a right holder has not been actively fishing before or on 31 May 2016, its SBT allocation will be transferred to right holders that have been active in that season.
+This provision was applicable in the Large Pelagic Longline sector for 2016 fishing season.
+In addition, the Tuna Pole-line sector was only given up until the 15th of July 2016 to catch and land its entire allocation otherwise it shall be divided equally to the active Rights Holders in the Large Pelagic Longline sector.

-The quota in the Large Pelagic Longline and Tuna Pole-line sectors is managed by monitoring electronic landing summaries as well as landing declarations submitted by Right Holders within two weeks after the vessel has landed.
-Furthermore, it is managed by monitoring observer reports submitted every five days while observers are at sea as well as Catch Monitoring and Catch Tagging Forms.
-Lastly, Rights Holders are also required to submit logbooks before the 15th of the following month in which the trip was undertaken.
-Through this real time monitoring system, when the Department becomes aware that quota is close being fulfilled, it notifies the operators.
-Once the quota is reached or becomes aware that it has been exceeded, it immediately responds to close the SBT fishery.
-When this occurs the vessels are required to release all SBT caught after this date and SBT should not be landed.
+The quota in the Large Pelagic Longline and Tuna Pole-line sectors is managed by monitoring electronic landing summaries submitted by Right Holders within two weeks after the vessel has landed and by monitoring observer reports submitted every five days while observers are at sea as well as Catch Monitoring and Catch Tagging Forms.
+Through this real time monitoring system, when the Department becomes aware that quota has been exceeded, it immediately responds to close the SBT fishery.
+When this occurs the vessels are required to release all SBT caught after this date and SBT should be landed.
 This management provision was evoked in July of 2012, 2013 and in October 2015 and the fishery was closed.